MaterializeInc/materialize/doc/developer/project-management.md

 as well as net-new features.
 Because of this, they can vary greatly in both size and complexity.
-They can be as small and as scoped as adding a simple SQL function to Materialize, or as large and as unbounded as making sure that users can sufficiently observe Materialize’s performance.
+They can be as small and as scoped as adding a simple SQL function to Materialize, or as large and as unbounded as making sure that users can sufficiently observe Materialize's performance.
 Both types of problems are important to solve in order to ensure the overall success of Materialize as a product.